Mikko Vilmunen

 Mikko Vilmunen (born 23 August 1980) is a Finnish football goalkeeper who plays for PS Kemi in Finland.
 Vilmunen was instrumental in the Drogheda United's 2007 Setanta Cup win, saving two penalties in the shoot out against Linfield.

-Mikko joined Drogheda United in November 2006 from FC Haka where he was first choice keeper.
+Mikko joined Drogheda United in November 2006 from Haka where he was first choice keeper.

 In January 2017, Vilmunen extended his contract with Palloseura Kemi Kings for an additional season.